sofpatra/Hi-C-SQL-Database/README.md

 ### Website Functionality
 In lieu of a live site, below are screenshots illustrating key features.
-A full screen recording of the web application in use is also available in the media/ folder (media/demo.mp4).
+[Click here to watch a full demo of the Hi-C database]([https://drive.google.com/your_shared_link_here](https://drive.google.com/file/d/1DKp1AD3goDffBIloDLpOnwyTYixeOVYX/view))

 #### Homepage
 The homepage contains some general information about the lab and its research.